Miryam Bouchard

 Miryam Bouchard is a Canadian film director and screenwriter from Quebec, whose debut feature film My Very Own Circus (Mon cirque à moi) was released in 2020.

 The daughter of a circus performer, she directed a number of short films and television episodes before releasing My Very Own Circus in 2020.
-In 2019, she won a Gémeaux Award for Best Direction in a Comedy Series for her work on M'entends-tu?
+In 2019, she won a Gémeaux Award for Best Direction in a Comedy Series for her work on Can You Hear Me?
+(M'entends tu?)

 In 2022 she was co-director with Catherine Chabot of Lines of Escape (Lignes de fuite), and directed the romantic comedy film Two Days Before Christmas (23 décembre).